theRealAph/ScopeLocals/README.md

 While using a thread local variable to store context seems reasonable at first, it suffers from unconstrained mutability.
 Any callee with access to ThreadLocal.get() also can call set() or even remove().
 This results in a kind of "action at a distance" where the relationship between a caller which sets the context is impossible to determine from the code alone.
 The problem is not distance as such, but the fact that the direction of communication is two way.
 When a method sets a thread local variable, it doen't just change the situation for all its callees, but also for its callers, and any other methods they call.
 There is no easy way to tell from looking at the code which is intended, or the extent of the effect when changes are pushed upwards.

-It is far better, then, to have the structure (of what?) exposed in the code, so that it is possible to write maintainable programs.
 Maintainability is more important than programming tricks.
 Reading a program is more important than writing it.

 ### Thread locals and manual cleanup